 Perhaps you are going through the searing pain of an affair and you wonder if there is any way you can move forward through this, or whether there’s any use of even trying.
 If so, I understand something of what you must be going through, and my heart goes out to you.
-In the midst of the pain of it all, as you consider the complexity of the issues you are facing, you may have and perhaps still be wondering “Can a marriage really recover from an affair?”
+During the pain of it all, as you consider the complexity of the issues you are facing, you may have and perhaps still be wondering “Can a marriage recover from an affair?”

-Having worked with distressed couples for over 21 years as a Pastoral Christian marriage counselor not want to sound simplistic, but I do want to be honest with you.
-After working with literally hundreds of couples whose marriages have been crushed by a marital affair I can a answer you with a “qualifying” yes.
+Having worked with distressed couples for over 25 years as a Christian Marriage Counselor, and often at Christian marriage retreats, I don’t want to sound simplistic, but I do want to be honest with you.
+After working with literally hundreds of couples whose marriages have been crushed by a marital affair I can answer you with a “qualifying” yes.
 It truly is possible to recover from an affair – provided each of you is willing to do the work it will take.
-It will involve taking an honest look at yourself, your spouse, and your marriage, and with God’s help work toward acquiring the attitudes, skills and understanding you need to see yourself and your spouse through this earth-shattering crisis.
+It will involve taking an honest look at yourself, your spouse, and your marriage, and with God’s help work toward acquiring the attitudes, skills, and understanding you need to see yourself and your spouse through this earth-shattering crisis.
 Yes, a marriage really can heal after an affair.
-I’m certain about this because for over 20 years, I’ve seen and helped literally hundreds of couples to overcome affairs, even against all odds.
-If you have any doubt this, please take a look at this brief video of one couple who overcame against ALL odds, and I could tell you of many, many more.
+I’m certain about this because, for over 20 years, I’ve seen and helped hundreds of couples to overcome affairs, even against all odds.
+If you have any doubt about this, please take a look at this brief video of one couple who overcame against ALL odds, and I could tell you of many, many more.

-While this may well be one of the hardest things you will ever go through, the good news there is help and there is hope.
-In my experience of working with couples where there has been an affair, approximately three of four of those marriages have survived the affairs.
-In fact most of those have not only survived, but because of the effort they put into their relationship, they actually thrived as a couple after healing from the affair.
-Of marriages that don’t survive, my guess is that far too many swept the affair under the rug and never really dealt with it…a big mistake that will come back to haunt any couple who fails to do the crucial work of processing, healing, reconnecting and re-building after an affair – a mistake you definitely don’t want to make.
+While this may well be one of the hardest things you will ever go through, the good news is there is help and there is hope.
+In my experience of working with couples where there has been an affair, approximately three of four of those marriages have survived the affair.
+Most of those have not only survived, but because of the effort they put into their relationship, they thrived as a couple after healing from the affair.
+Of marriages that don’t survive, I guess that far too many swept the affair under the rug and never really dealt with it…a big mistake that will come back to haunt any couple who fails to do the crucial work of processing, healing, reconnecting and re-building after an affair – a mistake you don’t want to make.

 Let me share with you four important truths that you and your spouse need to know right now:

-Truth #4: You can have a healthier, happier relationship with a new level of honest and trust that you both will cherish for a lifetime
+- Truth #4: You can have a healthier, happier relationship with a new level of honesty and trust that you both will cherish for a lifetime.

 You may be thinking, “But I’ll never be able to trust him or her again.”
 That’s a completely understandable reaction to the trauma of adultery, and perfectly normal for you to feel that way because trust, the very foundation of your relationship has been broken.
 Nevertheless, with some guidance and understanding, you can heal, you can love again, and you can trust again.

-And you can have a happier, healthier relationship that you both will cherish for a lifetime.
+But trust me, you can have a happier, healthier relationship that you both will cherish for a lifetime.
 It will take some time and hard work, but we know it’s possible because we’ve been there with hundreds of couples and walked with them each step of the way through it!
-Healing your relationship and surviving…even thriving after an affair really is possible.
+Healing your relationship and surviving…even thriving after an affair is possible.

 Adultery is considered by all marital experts to be perhaps the most difficult marriage issue to resolve.
 That doesn’t mean impossible – it just means that it is a biggie.
-Therefore, most of us need the help and guidance from someone acquainted with the terrain, someone who can give us the godly counsel and guidance we need along the way.
-What is needed is not a “you’re spouse has been unfaithful – get out” mentality.
-Neither is a judgemental, condemnation attitude helpful.
-Yes infidelity is a sin and sure God stands against all sinful behavior.
+Therefore, most of us need help and guidance from someone acquainted with the terrain, someone who can give us the godly counsel and guidance we need along the way.
+What is needed is not a “your spouse has been unfaithful – get out” mentality.
+Neither is a judgmental, condemnation attitude helpful.
+Yes, infidelity is a sin and sure God stands against all sinful behavior.
 After all, God is the One who created you and your spouse and ordained your marriage as a covenant.
 And He cares for both of you.
 What’s needed most is compassion and understanding, not condemnation.
 That there has been a betrayal is obvious.
 How to repair and rebuild the marriage is not.

-The first thing you feel when you first discover that your spouse is having or has had an affair, whether a physical or emotional affair, is shock.
-In fact, most people describe the experience as being “Devastating.”
+The first thing you feel when you first discover that your spouse is having or has had an affair, whether a physical or emotional affair, is shocking.
+Most people describe the experience as being “Devastating.”
 You may feel overwhelmed and surprised at the variety and intensity of emotions you feel.
 This is a normal response to such a traumatic experience in your life.
 The frequent and extreme emotional swings typically experienced during this time can cause you to feel like you are on an emotional roller coaster, and include such feelings as: